-Your treating specialist or a fertility coordinator usually performs the insemination procedure, and male partners are welcome to attend.
+Your treating specialist or a fertility coordinator usually performs the insemination procedure, and male partners (if applicable) are welcome to attend.
 Normal daily activities can be resumed immediately afterwards.

-Your pregnancy test should be performed about two weeks after the insemination.
-It is important to look after yourself in that time.
+Your pregnancy test is performed two weeks after the insemination.
+It is important to look after yourself at that time.

 The time between the insemination and your pregnancy test is often emotionally charged with expectation and anxiety.
 We understand that this can be a difficult time and encourage you to contact your clinic for support if you are finding it especially hard to deal with the stress of waiting.

 If the procedure is unsuccessful, we encourage you to have a follow-up appointment with your fertility specialist.
 At this appointment, plans for further treatment can be made and any questions answered.

 After two or three unsuccessful IUI attempts, it is recommended that consideration is given to an In Vitro Fertilisation (IVF) cycle after consultation with your treating specialist.

 Artificial Insemination is recommended for couples experiencing any of the following:

 IUI can also be recommended in cases where a woman or couple needs donor sperm.

 Donor sperm is also needed in cases where the husband/partner: